rheeger/touch-grass/README.md

 The app supports several simple but integral flows.
 Below is a detailed explanation of each:

-### 1. Authentication and Fee Management Flow
+### 1. Authentication Flow

-- **Purpose:** Secure user authentication with built-in transaction fee management.
+- **Purpose:** Secure user authentication.
 - **How It Works:**
-  - The application supports two authentication methods via Privy's API:
+  - The application uses Privy's API for authentication:
-    - **Wallet Connection:** Users connect their digital wallet securely through Privy's API, which leverages cryptographic signatures for robust session management and smart contract account provisioning.
+    - **Wallet Connection:** Users connect their digital wallet securely through Privy's API.
     - **Email Login:** Alternatively, users can sign in using their email address.
-Privy's API verifies the credentials, providing a convenient and secure login option.
-  - Upon successful authentication, the app seamlessly integrates paymaster support to manage transaction fees.
-This is accomplished using Coinbase Paymaster services combined with Biconomy smart wallet solutions, which automatically delegate and subsidize gas fee payments.
-  - This integrated approach ensures that users do not need to hold native tokens for transaction fees, thereby simplifying on-chain interactions.
-  - Comprehensive error handling is implemented to manage any issues that occur during authentication or fee delegation.
+  - Comprehensive error handling is implemented to manage any issues that occur during authentication.

 ### 2. Location Finding Flow